David-Byrne/SADD/docs/report/implementation.md

 CMD ["python", "-u", "streamer.py"]
 ```

 The `FROM` instruction tells the Docker service to start building this image on top of the Python image of version 3.6.4.
 Images are built as layers allowing re-use and saving storage space.
 The `COPY` instruction is moving the source code and secrets from the codebase into the image.
 This provides it with the necessary files without needing to mount the local filesystem into the container at runtime.
 The `WORKDIR` instruction switches the context to the directory we created in the image to store the code.
 The `RUN` instruction executes the command preceding it in a shell while building the image.
 In this case, it uses Pip, the Python dependency manager, to install the dependencies for the streamer service.
-Finally the `CMD` instruction declares the command that should be used to run the program the container is meant to execute.
+Finally, the `CMD` instruction declares the command that should be used to run the program the container is meant to execute.
 In this case, it's getting the Python interpreter to run the streamer.py file.
 There are many more supported Dockerfile instructions but they weren't needed by this service to allow it to run in a container.
 Building this image can be done by executing `docker build --file streamer/streamer.Dockerfile --tag streamer .`.
 To run this newly built image, execute `docker run streamer`.
 This will work on any host that has docker installed, regardless of environment or dependencies.

 Rather than having to manage the building and running of all the Docker images manually, I added support for Docker-Compose.
 This is a container orchestration tool that automates the build and run lifecycle.
 To run the entire pipeline, simply execute `docker-compose up` and the whole system will start up.
 Once Docker and Docker-Compose are installed on a system, that one command is all that is needed to run the pipeline.
 This makes deployments completely frictionless on any OS.